The Business Case for Foresight.

 Foresight isn't meant to be a substitute for historical data-driven forecasting.
 Rather, foresight is beneficial in managerial planning when the rate of change makes traditional data unsuitable as a predictor of future behavior.
 Foresight uses a range of techniques to create a vision of possible, probable, and preferable futures, allowing management to make decisions with more confidence and greater reliability.

-Foresight differs from strategic thinking — it's more creative and inventive, and it considers a broader range of possible outcomes.
-Foresight also has a component that strategic thinking does not require: an action-oriented aspect.
-It supports leaders to become more comfortable with their capacity to anticipate what may happen next and take action across a wider range of futures.
+Foresight supports strategic thinking to become more creative and inventive, and consider a broader range of possible outcomes.
+Foresight also has an action-oriented aspect the flows nicely into the strategy development and planning phase.
+Foresight supports leaders to become more comfortable with their capacity to anticipate what may happen next and take action across a wider range of plausible futures.

 In their 2014 research paper "What corporations do with foresight."(1) Hammoud, M.S., Nash, D.P. identified the top five ways that foresight helped organisations as: